xenharmonic-devs/scale-workshop/README.md

 ### How do I attach labels to the intervals?

-Use strings of characters surrounded by wither single or double quotes:
+Use strings of characters surrounded by either single or double quotes:

 ```ocaml
 9/8 "my tone"